Lemoncode/demos-react-react-v-2022/00-react/05-architecture/01-routes/readme.md

 ```

 If we take a look to _app.tsx_ VS Code has already updated the paths to that
-files, not bad :), but if we take a look we are using relatives path to
+file, not bad :), but if we take a look we are using relatives path to
-reference that files, in this case is something that doesn't hurt quite a lot:
+reference that file, in this case is something that doesn't hurt quite a lot:

 ```tsx
 import { LoginPage } from "./scenes/login";